 Student Name

 Student Signature Date

-(If you are under the age of 18 a parent or guardian mu st also read and sign this agreement.)
+(If you are under the age of 18 a parent or guardian mu ist also read and sign this agreement.)

-As the parent or guardian of this student, I have rea Agreement.
-I understand that this access is designed taken precautions to eliminate controversial materia Jubilee Academies to restrict access to all controversi responsible for materials transmitted on the network.
-F and when my child's use is not in a school setting.
-I I child and certify that the information contained on this for educational purposes.
-Jubilee Academies has l.
-However, I also recognize it is impossible for al materials and I will not hold Jubilee Academies urther, I accept full responsibility for supervision if nereby give permission to issue an account for my
+As the parent or guardian of this student, I have read Agreement.
+I understand that this access is designed for precautions to eliminate controversial material.
+How Academies to restrict access to all controversial material for materials transmitted on the network.
+Further, I acceptible is not in a school setting.
+I hereby give per that the information contained on this form is correct. or educational purposes.
+Jubilee Academies has taken wever, I also recognize it is impossible for Jubilee als and I will not hold Jubilee Academies responsible ept full responsibility for supervision if and when my

 Parent/Guardian Date